MKhalusova/MKhalusova.github.io/_posts/2017-09-14-jupyter-notebook-in-pycharm.md

 date: 2017-09-14
 ---

 I find that [Jupiter Notebook](http://jupyter.org/about.html) is a really nice tool for dealing with data, and for learning and exploring the capabilities of various libraries.
-It makes it easy to quickly experiment with data, see where cleanup is needed, what works and what doesn’t, and to plot the results adjusting on the go.
-It’s also super-easy to setup Jupyter in PyCharm.
+It makes it easy to quickly experiment with data, see where cleanup is needed, what works and what doesn't, and to plot the results adjusting on the go.
+It's also super-easy to setup Jupyter in PyCharm.
 Here's how you do it.

 Create a project in PyCharm, and create a VirtualEnv instead of using your local python.